PART 1: Introduction to CLP/GHS and why classification is important

 TRAINING RESOURCES FOR EACH COURSE INCLUDE:

-Laura RobinsonOccupational Toxicologist, Toxicology Consulting Ltd
+Laura RobinsonOccupational Toxicologist, Toxicology Consulting Ltd, UK

 - Course manual, complementing the live course and including practice questions and answers.